 Museums: Within Cape Cod, you’ll find a number of museums dedicated to the history and landscape of the Cape.
 Here are a few of the most popular options:

 There are also a number of other small, niche museums including the Atwood, the Cape Cod Museum of Art, the Todd Hall Classic Sports Car Museum, the Sandwich glass museum, and the Mashpee Wampanoag Indian Museum.
-Plimoth Plantation (recently renamed the Plimoth Patuxet Museums) is not technically on the Cape but is a short drive from the upper Cape.
+Plimoth Patuxet Museums (formerly known as Plymouth Plantation) is not technically on the Cape but is a short drive from the upper Cape.
 It’s best visited either on your way to the Cape or on your way back home.

 Beaches: The Atlantic Ocean beaches are a big draw to any Cape Cod vacation with your family, and you’ll find that there are so many great options – from tiny beaches to larger ones – along Cape Cod Bay and the Nantucket Sound.
 If you have a specific beach that you want to visit, you may consider staying at a Cape Cod hotel, resort, or vacation rental near that beach.